 Figure A2.
-Mean distributions of PMSE volume reflectivity obtained with the Davis VHF radar at 69°S during the austral summer periods (November-February) of various periods using 24 out of 144 antennas for receiving (lines).
+Mean distributions of PMSE volume reflectivity obtained with the Davis VHF radar at 69° S during the austral summer periods (November-February) of various periods using 24 out of 144 antennas for receiving (lines).
 The red bars represent the mean annual distribution (2005-2022) of PMSE volume reflectivity obtained with the Davis VHF radar using all 144 antennas for receiving as used in this study.

-From the comparison of the mean values of the volume reflectivities greater than $Q{0.99}$ of the distributions before the upgrade (black solid curve in Fig. A2) and the corresponding values for the same period of the 2005/2006 season (red dashed curve in Fig. A2), a correction factor to the calibration factor for after the upgrade was determined, which is the missing part describing the attenuation properties of the BSU.
+(dashed red curve in Fig. A2), a correction factor to the calibration factor for after the upgrade was determined, which is the missing part describing the attenuation properties of the BSU.
 The solid red curve in Fig. A2 shows the distribution of PMSE volume reflectivities obtained from Davis PMSE measurements of one receive channel (24 antennas) with the corrected calibration factor for 2004-2012.

 During the 2012/2013 PMSE season, further changes were made to the BSU on the Davis VHF radar, which resulted in the calibration method described above being applicable again.
-The comparison of the red curves in Fig. 2 shows the good agreement of the distributions after and before the 2012/2013 reconstruction.
-The red bars in Fig. A2 and the solid red curve in Fig. 2 represent the mean annual distribution (2005-2022) of PMSE volume reflectance obtained with the Davis VHF radar, but using all 144 antennas for the reception as used in this study.
+The comparison of the red curves in Fig. 2 shows the good agreement of the distributions before and after the 2012/2013 reconstruction.
+The red bars in Fig. A2 and the solid red curve in Fig. 2 represent the mean annual distribution (2005-2022) of PMSE volume reflectance obtained with the Davis VHF radar but using all 144 antennas for the reception as used in this study.